HigitusFigitus/potion/README.md

 + Exit the interactive shell `exit`
 + Access the API by navigating to `http://0.0.0.0:5000/api/v1/potions`

 ## Usage
-Every potion has a potion name, which is a string and must be between 4 and 64 characters long, and globally unique.
+Every potion has a potion name, which is a string.
+It must be between 4 and 64 characters long, and globally unique.
 Also, potion names can only contain alphanumeric ascii characters, underscores, and dashes, and cannot start with an underscore or dash. \
 Every potion has a potion type, which is a string and must be either `active` or `passive`. \
 Every potion has a potion class, which is a string and depends on its potion type.
-For potions of type `passive` it can be `life` or `mana`.
-For potions of type `active` it can be `fire` or `poison`.
+For potions of type `passive`, it can be `life` or `mana`.
+For potions of type `active`, it can be `fire` or `poison`. \
+A potion cannot be deleted.
+Also its name, type, and class cannot be modified.

-Users can retrieve the whole list of potions: \
++ Retrieve the whole list of potions: \
 `http://0.0.0.0:5000/api/v1/potions`

-Users can retrieve a single potion by name: \
++ Retrieve a single potion by name: \
 `http://0.0.0.0:5000/api/v1/potions/light_mana_potion`

-Users can filter potions by specifying a potion_class or a potion_type: \
++ Filter potions by specifying a potion_class or a potion_type: \
 ``

-Authorized users can create potions.
++ Authorized users can create potions.
 To do so, they must supply the potion name, potion type, and potion class. \
 Authorization header must be set to `admin`. \
 ``

-A potion cannot be deleted.
-Also its name, type, and class cannot be modified.

 ## Tests
 To run the tests, `python tests.py` \